Shahriar201/shahriar201/README.md

 ### Hi there, I'm Md.
 Shahriar Islam 👋

-- 🔭 I’m currently working for my own
+- 🔭 I’m currently working at Innovation IT
-- 🌱 I’m currently learning laravel, vue js
+- 🌱 I’m currently learning CodeIgniter
 - 🔭 I've completed ecommerce, inventory, pos, blogsite & newspaper
 - 👯 I’m looking to collaborate on laravel
 - 🤔 I’m looking for help with laravel and Vue JS